marklogic/flux/docs/export/export-rdf.md

 reference the graph that each triple belongs to in MarkLogic.
 You can use `--graph-override` to specify an alternative graph value that will then be associated with every triple that Flux writes to a file.

-## GZIP compression
+## gzip compression

-To compress each file written by Flux using GZIP, simply include `--gzip` as an option.
+To compress each file written by Flux using gzip, simply include `--gzip` as an option.